nsubordin81/educational-python-variants/Research.md

 is going to catch the wide variety of special cases that can come up

 This actually becomes even more pronounced with the interoperability versions.
-Jython and IronPython are both only up to version compatibility with cPython 2.7 at the time of this writing in 2021, which means they only have support for versions of python which are considered officially deprecated by the python community, no longer receiving support or security updates
+Jython and IronPython are both only up to version compatibility with cPython 2.7 at the time of this writing in 2021, which means they only have support for versions of Python which are considered officially deprecated by the Python community, no longer receiving support or security updates

 The notable exception to most of this advice for both performance and interoperability is Cython.
 Even though Cython offers more reassurance than guarantee that it will be able to compile your code, it is not really as crucial, because its goal is to make it easier for your to write something that will run almost as fast as C but written in something that is close to the latest version of cPython.
+The regular
-The regular python interpreter and VM would then be able to have your python code call the precompiled extensions you write
+Python interpreter and VM would then be able to have your Python code call the precompiled extensions you write

 So when it comes to switching implementations just for a performance boost or because you want to interface with other language modules, the advice I have is to really consider whether your use case is isolated enough that your decision to go with another implementation won't paint you into a corner.
 For language interoperability, you can stay at the output level and write a translation layer with some common messaging format, for performance, you could optimize your code or write a c extension.
 You really need to have

-## Why doesn't Python just adopt alternate implementations that provide such nice features?
+## Why doesn't Python Just Adopt Alternate Implementations That Provide Such Nice Features?

-My view on this after studying it a fair bit is this: generally, alternative implementations of python are willing to substantially change its core in order to get one very cool feature.
-If the changes were less drastic, then these wouldn't be alternate implementations, they'd be modules, frameworks or some other type of extension. if you are a python language developer, you already have a lot of things to be concerned with, such as not introducing incompatible changes, and continuing to support features that rely on the existing interpreter and VM.
+I'm sure the Python developer community would have very detailed and pointed reasons for each of the alternate implementations we've covered.
+My view on this after studying it a fair bit is this: generally, alternative implementations of Python are willing to substantially change its core in order to get one very cool feature.
+If the changes were less drastic, then these wouldn't be alternate implementations, they'd be modules, frameworks or some other type of extension. if you are a Python language developer, you already have a lot of things to be concerned with, such as not introducing incompatible changes, and continuing to support features that rely on the existing interpreter and VM.